anniekatz/AppointmentScheduler/README.txt

 MySQL Connector Java 8.1.25

 # Additional Report
-Our third report is one that lists all customers in the database (IDs and names) and the number of appointments they each have scheduled for the future.
+Our third report is one that lists all Customer IDs with appointments in the database, along with that customer's total number of past appointments and future appointments.

 # Running the Program